top of page

 6. We produced a "parish profile" about who we are and how we worship.
 It’s what prospective priests will read as they’re getting to know us.

 The vestry has met with the diocese’s transition teams to review everything we’ve put together.
-We have now been able to post a job description and start taking applicants and interviewing for our next rector.
+We have posted a job description and are taking applicants and interviewing for our next rector.

 bottom of page